Best Putter for Beginners 2025 (Our Top Picks After Testing)

 • Not ideal for straight stroke, can leave face open

-The mallet-style head shape also provides a nice weight for beginning golfers that needs stability for their stroke.
+The mallet-style head shape also provides a nice weight for beginning golfers who need stability for their stroke.

 A well-rounded putter, the Elite RHO won’t disappoint if you are looking for a top-tier flatstick that improves accuracy.